Trying to compare Walt Disney World(WDW) to Disneyland

 Disneyland.
 The Magic Kingdom in Florida does have some advantages

 though.
-The castle and Main Street are much more impressive.
+The castle and Main Street are much more impressive in size but I think Disneyland's has a certain charm to it..
 Also

 Tom Sawyers island is much larger.